 Instead, slowly and carefully spice and taste in between to make sure you will land just right.

 For those who are looking to replace coriander with a herb that has smaller leaves, and a little softer taste, I can recommend chervil.
 It looks like the little sister to parsley as it appears in a similar shape but much smaller in size.

 In addition, it also tastes less strong, having a rather sweet note, and much less persistent compared to parsley or coriander.
-Hence, it is a great alternative for people who are not really a friend of the coriander taste at all or those who do not want that the coriander flavor to cover up everything else.
+Hence, it is also a great alternative for parsley.
+Whether you plan to use chervil as a cooking ingredient or as a garnish, it can definitely meet your needs.

 Chervil can also be a great alternative to decorate your dishes as the smaller leaves allow you to garnish some side sauces or small plates.
 In addition, the herb releases its great potential in butter sauces, omelets, or soups, especially when combined with fish and seafood.

 You can use it in equal amounts to coriander if you go by weight.
 If you go by volume, be a little more careful as the smaller leaves actually make a higher volume even though it does not appear so at first sight.

 No, it is not a spelling mistake, this herb actually exists, and its spelling differs only by one letter from cilantro (coriander).
 Nevertheless, it works great as a substitute and is commonly used in East Asian cooking.

 For example, it is a popular ingredient for curry dishes.
 Apart from being widely used in Asia, it is also a beloved element in Puerto Rico, being mixed together with onion, chili, and garlic.
 In general, you can replace coriander using equal amounts.